siwaar/French-Web-Domain-Classification/README.md

 ## Results

-The report "project_report.pdf" contains the results that we had for testing the different models mentioned in the previous section.
+The report "project_report.pdf" contains the results that we had for testing the different models mentioned in the previous section and more details about this project.

 ##  Code description
 This project is composed mainly in three directories: